davidcassany/elemental/docs/building-linux-image.md

 qemu-img resize build/installer.raw 16G
 ```

-Launch a virtual machine to boot the installer RAW:
+Launch a virtual machine to boot the installer RAW and verify, at boot, it self expands the partition table
+to fullfil the disk geometry and creates additional partitions.

 ```shell
 qemu-system-x86_64 -m 8G \